Ursula Curtiss: Career

-Two films were made based on Curtiss's stories, I Saw What You Did (1965) and What Ever Happened to Aunt Alice?
+Three films have been made based on Curtiss's stories, I Saw What You Did (1965), its 1988 made-for television remake, and What Ever Happened to Aunt Alice?
 (1969).
 She was also credited for stories on several television episodes in the 1950s and 1960s.

 Curtiss won the Red Badge Mystery Prize in 1948, for best new mystery, and in 1963, she won the Zia Award as an outstanding New Mexico novelist.
 In 1956, The Spectator called her Widow's Web a "little masterpiece of suspense and ambiguity...quietly, pursuasively done, combining realism with ingenuity to a degree as rare on the author's side of the Atlantic as on ours."

 Personal life

 Ursula Reilly married John Curtiss Jr. in 1947; her husband survived the Bataan Death March.
 She wrote while raising their five children in Massachusetts, and after 1960 in New Mexico.
 Ursula Curtiss died from cancer in Albuquerque, New Mexico, in 1984, aged 61 years.